Chesterkxng/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : a script that prints all the groups the current user is part of 3-new-owner
 : a script that changes the owner of a file
+4-empty
+: a script that creates an empty file